Episode 31: True Crime Edition

 My name is Jennifer Leib and Iâm the Controller for Panic.

-by a large shipping company, and they didnât want small accounts.
+So we switched 3PLsâwarehousesâin October of 2023, because our other warehouse got bought by a large shipping company, and they didnât want small accounts.
 So we did a lot of research and we picked a new one in North Las Vegas, and we started shipping Playdates there.
+And the first shipment came from Malaysia,

 Christa Mrgan: Yeah, the factory that makes Playdates is in Malaysia.
 They ship devices in batches to our 3PL provider, a company called Ship Fusion.